-IF THEN The configuration file containing the error is filesystems.config, and the error indicates that an entry is missing: Examine the configuration file to identify the missing entry.
+IF THEN The configuration file containing the error is filesystems.config. and the error indicates that an entry is missing.
+Examine the configuration file to identify the missing entry.
 If the entry should be included in the configuration file, add it to the file.
-If the entry should not be included in the configuration file, contact the Quantum Technical Assistance Center to clean up the database entries.
-The list of managed file system names do not match for TSM and CVFS. ## If the file system is supposed to be managed by TSM but is listed as not managed, do the following: 1.
+If the entry should not be included in the configuration file, contact the Quantum Technical Assistance Cento clean up the database entries.
+The list of managed file system names do not match for TSM and CVFS: If the file system is supposed to be managed by TSM but is listed as not managed, do the following: 1.
 Stop StorNext.
-2. Change the /usr/adic/DSM/config/ configuration file for that file system.
-Change the 'Data Migration' property from "No" to "Yes."
+2. Change the /uar/adic/DSM/config/ configuration file for that file system.
+Change the 'Data Migration' property from 'No' to 'Yes.'
 Note: Verify with your system administrator that other settings in the configuration file are valid.
 3. Restart StorNext.
 If the file system is not supposed to be managed by TSM but is listed as managed, contact the Quantum Technical Assistance Center for assistance locating and deleting all StorNext management data for all data on that file system.
 Multiple tape drives have the same serial number and device path: Restart the StorNext software system, which will correct the internal records of the device path and serial number.
 If the problem persists, contact the Quantum Technical Assistance Center.
 A configured tape drive has an invalid slot identifier: Use the StorNext GUI to delete and then re-add the drive.
 OR Contact the Quantum Technical Assistance Center.
-A configured tape drive has no detectable SCSI device path: 1.
-Verify that the device is powered on.
-2. Verify that the device has not registered any errors.
-3. Verify that the device is physically connected by checking all cabling and connections.
-4. Verify that the device is correctly mapped to the host server.
-(Caution: If your system configuration allows you to logically remap all devices, vefiry that StorNext has been stopped prior to beginning the remapping.
-Restart StorNext after the remapping is complete.
-A managed tape drive does not have a corresponding TSM CfgDir element: Use the StorNext GUI to delete and then re-add the drive.
+A configured tape drive has no detectable SCSI device path: Verify that the device is powered on.
+Verify that the device has not registered any errors.
+Verify that the device is physically connected by checking all cabling and connections.
+Verify that the device is correctly mapped to the host server.
+(Caution: If your system configuration allows to logically remap all devices, verify that StorNext has been stopped prior to beginning the remapping.
+Rest StorNext after the remapping is completed.
+A managed tape drive does not have a corresponding TSM CfgDir element Use the StorNext GUI to delete and then re-add the drive.
 OR Contact the Quantum Technical Assistance Center.
-You receive one of the following "Invalid Media Configuration" messages: • MSM does not have any Data media classes • A TSM Media type could not be converted to an MSM media type • MSM does not have any MediaCriteria for managed media Contact the Quantum Technical Assistance Center for help further diagnosing the invalid media configuration.
-A TSM Data Policy media type does not match any media existing in the system: If the data policy media type is correct, add that type of media to an archive that supports that media type.
+You receive one of the following "Invalid Media Configuration" messages: MSM does not have any Data media classes: A TSM Media type could not be converted to an MSM media type MSM does not have any MediaCriteria for managed media A TSM Data Policy media type does not match any media existing in the system: If the data policy media type is correct, add that type of media to an archive that supports that media type.
 OR If the data policy media type is incorrect, change that policy's media type to the correct media type.